Setanas/PSU_2016_tetris/README.md

 ### Installing

-To install the game please use the Makefile to compile the original game.
+To install the game please use the Makefile to compile.

 ```
 $> make